grezson/grezson/README.md

 - 👋 Hi, I’m @grezson
 - 👀 I’m interested in many things
-- 🌱 I’m currently learning webdevelopment
+- 🌱 I’m currently learning system administrating
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me ...